secretstartups/handbook/sites/handbook/source/handbook/marketing/marketing-operations/index.html.md

     * Update the description
     * Update `Start Date` to the date of launch
     * Update `End Date` to 90 days from date of launch (if this is an ongoing campaign, update appropriately)
-    * Upaded `Budgeted Cost` if you have the data available
+    * Update `Budgeted Cost` if you have the data available
+    * Update `Region` if you have the data available
     * Click Save

 * Add the Marketo program link and SFDC campaign link to the epic.